Refreshing MIH’s Website

 From the comments I got from my team I realised that the word “Utopia” may not be a universal one so by way of explanation, Utopia was conceived by Sir Thomas More as an ideal society or place.
 Something which I believe is as far removed from property management as you can get, bearing in mind that your usual reason for contacting your managing agent is to raise an issue.

-In my last blog I focused on the practical problems a property manager can face when taking over a property based on inadequate knowledge of a property and how this can be remedied simply and quickly by putting in the extra time to get to know the property and what is needed.
+In my last blog, I focused on the practical problems a property manager can face when taking over a property based on inadequate knowledge of a property and how this can be remedied simply and quickly by putting in the extra time to get to know the property and what is needed.

 I would also comment that the results of this effort when presented to the client do not go unnoticed.
 Aside from the improvements that our clients thank us for, we at MIH are as delighted by our client’s reactions to the management information we provide.
-We are often advised that not only have they not received this service and information before, but how reassuring it is for our clients when having to make decisions which affects so many others.
+We are often advised that not only have they not received this service and information before, but how reassuring it is for our clients when having to make decisions which affect so many others.

 In this blog, I wanted to focus on the administration and finance side which often proves the most difficult part of the handover.
 Principally, because most clients won’t always know of the difficulties experienced and there is no quick fix.